Note: This review was posted on the KC Stage review system.

 In college, I was in a class called Acting Beyond Prejudice at Park University.
 I wrote an article about it for the April 2004 issue of KC Stage, when it was celebrating its 10th anniversary.
 To quote creator marsha morgan, “The focus was to recruit and interview students in the fall who would have an interactive dialogue regarding the stereotypes they carried as well as stereotypes that have been projected onto them.”
 The class would culminate in a short performance piece, which would then have a talk-back session.
 “No Gender Left Behind” reminded me of that class, and those performances, as I tried to attend every performance year after my involvement.

 The production suffered from sound issues, as the film clips would sometimes not be heard right away, and the flow between the various bits of the presentation needed to be smoother.
 But this ‘uncomfortable conversation’ about what it means to be transgendered was an enlightening foray into gender, stereotypes, and where we go from here.

 “No Gender Left Behind” has four more presentations during the KC Fringe Festival, and tickets are $8.
-More information can be found at http://www.kcfringe.org/2011/artist.php?ID=13.
+For more information, visit the KC Fringe Festival website.